-Certified Distributed Generation Installers).
-To the extent feasible, the Agency will work with its Program Administrator to maintain a public database of complaints (with any confidential or particularly sensitive information redacted from public entries).
-Approved Vendors found by the Agency to have violated consumer protection standards may be subject, at minimum, to suspension or revocation of their Approved Vendor status by the Agency, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities.
+If warranted, the Program Administrator will refer complaints to the Agency and to appropriate state and federal agencies, including the Consumer Protection Division of the Illinois Attorney General's Office, or the Illinois Commerce Commission (e.g., for failure of installers to maintain their status as Certified Distributed Generation Installers).
+To the extent feasible, the Agency will work with its Program Administrator to maintain a public database of complaints (with any confidential or particularly sensitive information redacted from public entries). as well as a database of any disciplinary determinations issued (including the written notices and explanations of discipline) due to a violation of Program requirements.
+The Agency has already begun a stakeholder comment process in September 2019 to refine what information on complaints should be published.584 Approved Vendors found by the Agency to have violated consumer protection standards or related Program requirements may be subject, at minimum, to suspension or revocation of their Approved Vendor status by the Agency, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities.

 The Agency will provide an annual written report to the Commission documenting the frequency and nature of complaints, and any enforcement actions taken.
+The first such report, covering calendar year 2019, was provided to the Commission through a filing in Docket No. 17-0838 on March 2, 2020.